SiloCityLabs/blog/content/post/2018/2018-09-18-infinite-free-small-storage-for-electronics.md

 ![](/uploads/2018/09/20180917_2020073946083583409025178.jpg)

-When You can get yourself a source&#8230; well you have a source!
+When You can get yourself a source... well you have a source!
 They will feel endless and will just keep on comming.
 I have racked up quite a decent amount of them.
 I am able to use them for part storage, office supplies like rubber bands, resistors seperated in ziplocks and much much more.

 ![](/uploads/2018/09/20180917_2019176507213474671005319.jpg)